thefakemacaw/top-down-shooter/README.md

 This is my new project idea.
 I realized I was struggling with Django, so I decided to make a last-minute change and create a video game.

 The game is a top-down tile-based shooter boss battle.
-Tiles include floor, wall, water, and bomb, though they are not programmed yet.
+One of the goals that I set for myself was to use an RNG tile base, though given the amount of time I had left (about a week due to switching projects late), I did not incorporate this into the code.
+I followed tutorials mostly, and attempted to combine several tutorials, which nearly worked, except for movement.

+My initial project was a meditation app; however, I realized a bit too late that Django probably was not best for displaying a moving image, and for having buttons (in hindsight, this project idea would have worked much better in HTML).
+That is why I changed to a pygame project.

 Sources are currently in the python file and below.